renovatebot/renovate/docs/development/local-development.md

 - Install [Yarn](https://yarnpkg.com/lang/en/docs/install/#windows-stable)
 - Install Java, e.g. from [AdoptOpenJDK](https://adoptopenjdk.net/?variant=openjdk11) or any other distribution

-  Verify you're using the appropriate versions:
+  You can see what versions you're using like this:

   ```powershell
   PS C:\Windows\system32> git --version